ElectricityAuthority/vSPD/README.md

 vSPD
 ====

-vectorised Scheduling, Pricing and Dispatch - an audited, mathematical replica of SPD.
+vectorised Scheduling, Pricing and Dispatch - an audited, mathematical replica of SPD, the pricing and dispatch engine used in the New Zealand electricity market.

-Input GDX files are available daily from ..\Datasets\Wholesale\Final_pricing\GDX\ at ftp://ftp.emi.ea.govt.nz
+Input GDX files are available daily from ..\Datasets\Wholesale\Final_pricing\GDX\ at ftp://ftp.emi.ea.govt.nz.

-The Electricity Authority wrote vSPD using the GAMS software in 2008.
-Dr Ramu Naidoo was the original author and custodian of vSPD until Nov 2013.
+The Electricity Authority created vSPD using the GAMS software in 2008.
+Dr Ramu Naidoo was the original author and, until November 2013, the custodian of vSPD.
 Dr Phil Bishop and Tuong Nguyen now take care of vSPD.
 Others at the Electricity Authority also contribute.

 Several frequently-used basic sets are aliased as follows: